Temporary Stay Permit ("Aufenthaltsgestattung")

 Asylum seekers' benefits

-Whether you will be handed the necessary everyday items directly or receive money to buy those things yourself depends on where you live.
-In the initial reception facilities, you are usually handed these items directly.
-If you live in another form of housing or a flat, you often receive money to buy the articles you need.
-Each federal state has its specific regulations- in some federal states, asylum seekers receive some cash along with some goods.
+Whether you will be handed food and drinks, clothes, shoes, toiletries and household items directly, or receive money to buy them yourself depends on where you live.
+In the initial reception facilities, you could usually receive these items directly.
+If you live in another form of housing or a flat, you could often receive money.
+However, it is also possible that you will still receive part of the money directly and only receive part of the money for free disposal.
+Each federal state has its specific regulations.

 Since May 16, 2024, a new "payment card" (“Bezahlkarte”) has been introduced for refugees in Germany.
 The idea is for asylum seekers to receive part of their state benefits (basic benefits according to the Asylum Seekers Benefits Act) through this card.
 The card is similar to a regular bank card– it is equipped with a chip and PIN and offers the same security standard as other bank cards.
 Also, the data on the card is strictly protected.

-Part of the monthly basic benefits under the Asylum Seekers Benefits Act is credited to this card and the remaining amount is to be paid out in cash.
+Part of the monthly basic benefits under the Asylum Seekers Benefits Act is credited to this card, and the remaining amount is to be paid in cash.
 The card is issued by the local authorities in cooperation with banks and payment service providers – you do not need to have a bank account for it.
 Each federal state will decide independently whether and what share of the benefit is paid out in cash.
 Each federal state also determines what else you should be able to do with the card.
 In addition, the use of the card can be restricted in some regions.

 Please note: The introduction of the card mentioned above is currently still in the trial phase.
 In some federal states, the card is already available, in others it is still being introduced. (as of June 2024)